 - The use of insulation in U.S. homes and businesses saves energy, putting more money in the pockets of home and business owners.
-In addition, by saving energy, the use of insulation directly reduces greenhouse gas emissions. - Beyond the benefits of the use of insulation, the insulation industry-including the manufacture, distribution, and installation of insulation-generates more than 550,000 jobs in the U.S. and \$33 billion in payrolls that support families and local communities around the country. - Insulation materials manufacturing is a \$16.0 billion business, and directly employs more than 39,000 people across 45 states. - Indirectly, through its purchases of supplies, raw materials, equipment, and services, insulation manufacturing supports an additional 57,400 jobs in supply-chain industries.
-Through the household spending of the wages and salaries paid to workers in insulation manufacturing and their suppliers, an additional 65,000 payroll-induced jobs are supported. - The combined direct and indirect economic activity from U.S. insulation manufacturing supports nearly 162,000 jobs.
-These jobs generate payrolls of \$8.7 billion.
-In addition, the combined economic activity supported by insulation manufacturing contributes \$1.3 billion to state and local governments and \$2.4 billion in federal tax revenues.
+In addition, by saving energy, the use of insulation directly reduces greenhouse gas emissions. - Beyond the benefits of the use of insulation, the insulation industry-including the manufacture, distribution, and installation of insulation-generates more than 564,000 jobs in the U.S. and \$36 billion in payrolls that support families and local communities around the country. - Insulation materials manufacturing is a \$17.5 billion business, and directly employs more than 39,000 people across 45 states.
+Further downstream, more than 9,000 jobs are provided in the manufacturing of accessories and fabricated insulation panels. - Indirectly, through its purchases of supplies, raw materials, equipment, and services, insulation manufacturing supports an additional 56,400 jobs in supply-chain industries.
+Through the household spending of the wages and salaries paid to workers in insulation manufacturing and their suppliers, an additional 64,000 payroll-induced jobs are supported. - The combined direct and indirect economic activity from U.S. insulation materials manufacturing supports nearly 160,000 jobs.
+These jobs generate payrolls of \$9.5 billion.
+In addition, the combined economic activity supported by insulation materials manufacturing contributes \$1.4 billion to state and local governments and \$2.5 billion in federal tax revenues.